Meet the team members that make habitat happen:

 Gene hitches Steward Green’s “visionary horse” with the “operational cart” that provides solutions for our clients.
 He manages client relations, leads our UAS group and has always had a passion to connect others to the land.

 Gene has an agricultural upbringing, is an ecological land planner with degrees from Penn State (BS LARCH) and Columbia Business School (Nonprofit Management).
 He is currently the New Jersey Environmental advisor for Rutgers Agricultural Experiment Station Board of Managers.
 Gene and his team have been honored with NJ Governor’s Awards for Environmental Excellence twice, as well as awards from EPA and others for his work in ecological project management.
 Gene had been the Director of Research & Natural Resources for Duke Farms Foundation for over a decade and now is lead consultant for Steward Green.
 He has taught and completed successful projects throughout the U.S. and abroad.
-Since 2001, Gene has been perfecting thermal studies that improve land management efforts for conservation professionals.
+Since 2001, Gene has been perfecting thermal methodologies that provide ecological uplift for clients and conservation professionals.